johnleider/mcp/README.md

 pnpm start
 ```

-## Configuration for Claude
+## Configuration for VS Code

-To use this MCP server with Claude, add the following to your `.vscode/mcp.json` file (or move it to `settings.json` for global usage):
+To use this MCP server with VS Code, add the following to your `.vscode/mcp.json` file (or move it to `settings.json` for global usage):

 ```json
 {